emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-03-frequency-analysis-in-rock-paper-scissors.md

   lastmod: 2019-06-30
 ---
 ## Random Choice
-I began with creating the simplest bot I could think of.
+I began by creating the simplest bot I could think of.
 A bot which picks randomly every time.<!--more--> Here's the code:

 ```python
 import random